Nanshe: Other cities

-It has been argued that in other local pantheons Nanshe has never reached a comparable prominence as in Lagash.
+It has been argued that in other local pantheons Nanshe never reached a comparable prominence as in Lagash.
 Julia M. Asher-Greve argues that it is not impossible Nanshe was introduced to the pantheon of Nippur as early as in the Early Dynastic period.
 An offering list from Girsu mentions "Nanshe of Nippur" as the recipient of fruit.
 A contemporary votive relief dedicated to her is also known from the latter city.
 Nanshe was also known in Adab, but the evidence is limited to an Early Dynastic literary text, a single offering list and a handful of theophoric names, such as Lu-Nanshe, Me-Nanshe and Ur-Nanshe, all from the Sargonic period.
-In Umma, during the reign of the Third Dynasty of Ur the local manifestation of the goddess, "Nanshe of Umma," received regular offerings, as attested in administrative texts.
+In Umma, during the reign of the Third Dynasty of Ur the local manifestation of the goddess, "Nanshe of Umma", received regular offerings, as attested in administrative texts.
 She was venerated in Uruk and Ur in the same period too, but only in a limited capacity.

 In the beginning of the second millennium BCE, the influence of the area of Lagash declined, which also resulted in the loss of importance of local deities, including Nanshe.
 An analogous phenomenon is attested for many other southern Mesopotamian deities, such as Shara, the tutelary god of Umma.
 Evidence for the worship of Nanshe in the Old Babylonian period is rare, for example she only sporadically appears in personal letters.
 It is known that the city of Nina still existed, though references to it are not frequent and nothing is known about its religious life.
 Nanshe continued to be worshiped in Ur, and appears in a handful of religious texts from Nippur as well.
 In the former of these two cities, she received offerings alongside Ningal in the Isin-Larsa period.
 It is also possible that while sparsely attested in official documents, she was a popular object of personal devotion there.